tapaskhanra1998/LS-Machine-Learning-assignment-Tapas/README.md

-# LS-Machine-Learning-assignment-Tapas
+# LS-Machine-Learning-assignment
-Learners' Space course assignment on Machine-Learning
+This includes all the assignments assessed on the ground of the Learners' Space course assignment on machine learning.

+Learner details
+Tapas Khanra
+214080016
+Dept. HSS